billahdotdev/Learn-Raspberry-Pi/README.md

-Install Operating System with terminal (If you are familiar with them):
+//Install Operating System with terminal (If you are familiar with them):

-//before run the command make sure it is updated and upgraded.
+before run the command make sure it is updated and upgraded.

          sudo apt install rpi-imager